-We’ll start this tour in the Downtown Historic Center, before jumping on the subway one stop to the market.
+We’ll start this tour in the Downtown Historic Center, before jumping on the subway one stop to La Merced market.
 There, we’ll wind through the market’s lively banquetón, or prepared food area, tasting tacos, aguas frescas and tamales.
 After that, we’ll stroll through the gigantic fruits and vegetables building, and learn about—and taste!—prehispanic ingredients, such as grasshoppers and chicatana ants.
-After a quick stop to rest, we’ll leave the market and stroll through the Merced neighborhood, which many say is the oldest part of the Centro Histórico.
-We’ll finish at a beautiful restaurant in a restored mansion, where you’ll relax with a cold drink and a snack in a newly revived part of the city that you won’t want to miss!
+After a quick stop to rest, we’ll leave the market to take the subway back to the Historic Center where we’ll finish up the tour with a refreshing drink and a snack in a newly revived part of the city that you won’t want to miss!

 - The tour is conducted rain or shine.